 Request parameters

-Set request parameters in the Recognition class constructor (__init__).
+Set request parameters through the constructor (__init__) of the Recognition class.

 |